dd9jn/rfc4880bis/rfc4880bis.md

 0x16
   :   Attested Key Signature.
 This signature is issued by the primary
-      key over itself and its user ID (or user attribute).
+      key over itself and its User ID (or User Attribute).
 It MUST contain an "Attested Certifications" subpacket and a "Signature Creation Time" subpacket.
 This type of key signature does not replace or override any standard certification (0x10-0x13).